God, Our Mother

 Her unconditional love.
 Her compassion, her nurturing spirit.
 Her passion for teaching and sharing.

-My relationship with her was much of the same.
+My relationship with her has also mirrored my path with God.
 Moving through periods of intimacy and distance, of seeing her fondly and looking at her with disdain.
 Feeling love and feeling pain, giving love and giving pain.

-She’s been a light in my life, in many people lives, shining into the darkness and showing us the many wonderful traits of God, our mother.
+She's been a light in my life, showing me the many wonderful traits of God, our mother.